ajgorhoe/IGLib.workspace.doc.codedoc/README.md

 * **`main`** ([browse here](https://github.com/ajgorhoe/IGLib.workspace.doc.codedoc/tree/main/)) - `codedoc` utilities for the **[new IGLib container repository](https://github.com/ajgorhoe/iglibmodules/)** , located in `_doc/codedoc/`.
 This also includes documentation for some legacy IGLib repositories (still used with the new IGLib) managed by the new container repository
 * **`iglibrepo/iglibcontainerLegacy/repoMain`** ([browse here](https://github.com/ajgorhoe/IGLib.workspace.doc.codedoc/tree/iglibrepo/iglibcontainerLegacy/repoMain/)) - `codedoc` utilities for the **[legacy IGLib container repository](https://github.com/ajgorhoe/iglibcontainer/)**, located in `ws/workspace/codedoc/`
-* **`iglibrepo/IGLibCore/repoMain`** ([browse here](https://github.com/ajgorhoe/IGLib.workspace.doc.codedoc/tree/iglibrepo/IGLibCore/repoMain/)) - `codedoc` utilities for the **[IGLibCore repository](https://github.com/ajgorhoe/IGLib.modules.IGLibCore/)** (the base reposiory for the new IGLib), located in `doc/codedoc/` of the repository; this branch can be used as template for customization for other repositories.
+* **`iglibrepo/IGLibCore/repoMain`** ([browse here](https://github.com/ajgorhoe/IGLib.workspace.doc.codedoc/tree/iglibrepo/IGLibCore/repoMain/)) - `codedoc` utilities for the **[IGLibCore repository](https://github.com/ajgorhoe/IGLib.modules.IGLibCore/)** (the base reposiory for the new IGLib), located at `doc/codedoc/` within the repository; this branch can be used as template for customization for other repositories.

 For feature development and other tasks, sub-branches can be branched off the main repository brenches and later merged back.

 **Current development and future plans**:

-In July 2025, all maintained configurations switched to PowerShell scripts instead of batch scripts, whic simplified the scripts and made them cross-platform.
+In July 2025, all maintained configurations switched to PowerShell scripts instead of batch scripts, which simplified the scripts and made them cross-platform.

 In November 2025, main repository branches were introduced (see above), which contain configuration and scripts for different target repositories.
 This makes customization and adaptation for new repositories much easier.
-Complete scripts for legacy IGLib (the "Framework" version) that work with the [old repo container](https://github.com/ajgorhoe/iglibcontainer) (`generate_iglib.ps1`, etc.) are lef in the repository only on the legacy branch (`iglibrepo/iglibcontainerLegacy/repoMain`).
+Complete scripts for legacy IGLib (the "Framework" version) that work with the [old repo container](https://github.com/ajgorhoe/iglibcontainer) (`generate_iglib.ps1`, etc.) are lef in the repository on the legacy branch (`iglibrepo/iglibcontainerLegacy/repoMain`).

  In the future, the ability to **use Doxygen and Graphviz from system installation** might be added to the PowerShell generation scripts.
 This possibility was provied by the old batch scripts that were removed (except on the legacy branch).